pysal/pysalREST/README.md

 * library - the name of the module as you would use in an import statement, e.g. pysal
 * api - the name of the api used in URLs
 * generatemap - boolean defining whether a json map of the exposed functionality should be generated
-* localmap - the name of a map to be lodaded to curate functionality
+* localmap - the name of a map to be loaded to curate functionality

 Server
 ________

-* server - the name of the server to use, alter if you do not want to use cherrypy
+* server - the name of the server to use; alter if you do not want to use cherrypy
 * port - the port to run the server on
 * host - the ip to run the server on, e.g. localhost

 * APPLICATION\_ROOT - the base URL to be appended to all other URLs
-* baseurl - the baseurl appened when generating hrefs in the API
+* baseurl - the baseurl appended when generating hrefs in the API
 * basedataurl - as above, except a base url to data

 Database Setup